-This post was originally written & posted at Adventures in Savings back in February 2010.
+This post was originally written & posted at my frugal blog back in February 2010.
 It was long before Rose Bakes was even an idea for me.
 I just thought it would be a fun post to share since I’m currently writing and updating my How to Start a Food Blog and Make Money Doing It page.

 *Warning* This post will be long.
 It’s not one of those fun freebies, or list of deals, or some great coupon.
 Maybe most of you (my lovely readers) won’t be interested in reading it, but writing relieves stress for me – so I write….because yesterday, I was super stressed out and I need some relief!!